openKolibri/klais-16/readme.md

 **Only ASCII mode is verified in firmware version 0.6 other modes are in beta**

 #### UART
 The UART hardware is used to receive and transmit data from a module to another.
-Communication is through an 8 bit NRZ with one start bit and one stop bit encoding with no pairity and the default baud rate is `115200 bps`.
+Communication is through an 8 bit NRZ with one start bit and one stop bit encoding with no parity and the default baud rate is `115200 bps`.
 The voltage levels are the module power voltage, nominally `5V`.

 The UART is initialized on boot and the receive interrupt is enabled.
 When a new character has been read in the receive buffer, the interrupt fires.